llvm/llvm-project/flang/docs/InternalProcedureTrampolines.md

 Special handling is required for the internal procedures that might be invoked via an argument association or via pointer.
 This document describes Flang implementation to support it.

+> NOTE: in some languages/extensions the static chain may contain links to more than one stack frame, while Fortra's static chain only ever has a link to a single host procedure.

 ## Flang current implementation